Prescriptions & Pharmacy

 Vinblastine, Vincristine, and L-dopa: Useful Plant Chemicals

-Madagascar periwinkles contain vinblastine and vincristine, chemicals used in cancer chemotherapy.
+Madagascar periwinkles contain vinblastine and vincristine, which are used in cancer treatment.
 Velvet beans contain L-dopa, which is used to treat Parkinson's disease.

 Corticosteroid Facts, Possible Benefits, and Side Effects